If you’re new to non-store retailing, you might be asking:

 The non-store retailing definition

-The non-store retailing definition is simple: any sale of product that takes place outside of a brick-and-mortar location.
+The non-store retailing definition is simple: any sale of a product that takes place outside of a brick-and-mortar location.

 You’ll see examples falling into two categories: direct selling and distant selling.